 BOKU Climate Mitigation Projects

-This BOKU climate mitigation project reduces CO2 emissions by using biogas plants.
-Increased cooking on open fires does not only lead to forests degradation, it also releases dangerous carbon compounds and increases soil erosion.
+This BOKU climate protection project reduces CO2-emissions through the use of biogas plants.
+Increased cooking on open fires leads to heavy over-exploitation of forests, the release of hazardous carbon compounds and soil erosion.
 The purchase of charcoal and firewood is increasingly becoming an economic burden for the local population.
-With the construction of small biogas plants and their proper commissioning, an alternative and energy-efficient cooking option is being offered through this initiative.
+The construction of small biogas plants and their proper commissioning offers an alternative and energy-efficient cooking option.

 Strengthening of the community through solidarity implementation